JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 I went abroad, resolved–if change and absence could help me–to forget her.
-It is, I am persuaded, no true view of human nature which denies that change and absence DO help a man under these circumstances; they force his attention away from the exclusive contemplation of his own sorrow.
+It is, I am persuaded, no true view of human nature which denies that change and absence _Do_ help a man under these circumstances; they force his attention away from the exclusive contemplation of his own sorrow.
 I never forgot her; but the pang of remembrance lost its worst bitterness, little by little, as time, distance, and novelty interposed